AssafAlt/netflix-clone/README.md

 ## Environment Variable

-There is Environment Variable in ./.env .
+There is an Environment Variable in ./.env .

 ### ./.env